preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 ***************************
 Users can like comments as well as pages.

-If a number of users likes a page, that information can be clicked to display a list of the users that has liked the page or comment.
+If a number of users likes a page or comment, the information stating that can be clicked to display the list of users liking the page or comment.

 **Note!** Likes on comments does not affect trending in any way.